-Nami Stigma Reduction Total for FY 2016/17 a and FY 2017 /18 Because of the class or presentation # of survey responses Total # who "agreed" or "strongly agreed" Total % A: I am comfortable with the idea of working with someone who has a mental illness 784 625 80% Items included in B: I do not believe mental illness is anyone's fault 805 622 77% IOOV & F2F Survey C: Recovery from Mental Illness is possible 784 662 84% D: individuals have a right and an obligation to actively engage and question their treatment provider 805 696 86% A: I am better able to recognize the signs and symptoms of mental illness 41 40 98% Items included in B: I am able to manage the stresses and negative impacts that the stigma of mental illness may cause 41 39 95% P2P & NAMI Basics survey C: I am better able to understand the type of services people with mental illness need.
-41 38 93% D: I am able to access the care and support servcies that I or my family members need 41 39 95% s that showed positive change in attitudes, knowledge and/or beha ess (Items A&B, avove) avior of items 663 78% s that showed positive change in attitudes, knowledge and/or beha ng mental health services (Items C &D, above) avior of 717.5 85%
+Because of the class or presentation # of survey responses Total # who "agreed" or "strongly agreed" Total % A: I am comfortable with the idea of working with someone who has a mental illness 784 625 80% Items included in IOOV & F2F Survey B: I do not believe mental Illness Is anyone's fault 805 622 77% C: Recovery from Mental Illness is possible 784 662 84% D: Individuals have a right and an obligation to actively engage and question their treatment provider 805 696 86% A: I am better able to recognize the signs and symptoms of mental illness 41 40 98% Items included in B: I am able to manage the stresses and negative impacts that the stigma of mental illness may cause 41 39 95% P2P & NAMI Basics survey C: I am better able to understand the type of services people with mental illness need.
+41 38 93% D: I am able to access the care and support servcles that I or my 41 39 95% at the day managed tills es that showed positive change in attitudes, knowledge and/or beh 663 78% Number of response iess (items A&B, avove) es that showed positive change in attitudes, knowledge and/or beh ing mental health services (Items C &D, above) avior of 717.5 85%

-Outreach for Increasing Recognition of Early Signs of Mental Illness Strategy

-The Stigma and Discrimination Reduction Project also involved an Outreach for Increasing Recognition of Early Signs of Mental Illness strategy.
+Outreach for Increasing Recognition of Early Signs of Mental Illness Strategy The Stigma and Discrimination Reduction Project also involved an Outreach for Increasing Recognition of Early Signs of Mental Illness strategy.
 Potential responders were defined as those facilitating or teaching the presentations and classes.
 Since these classes focused primarily on stigma and discrimination, the class participants were not specifically trained as potential responders.
 During the reporting period there were 20 presenters in fiscal year 2016/17 and 10 in fiscal year 2017/18.
 We were unable to determine the total number of trainers across the reporting period because some of the trainers rolled over from the previous year.
 The following is a demographic breakdown potential responders.
 Eighty percent (80%) of facilitators were adults; the remainder were older adults.
 Fifty-seven (57%) percent identified as white and 50% as European, 97% spoke English as their primary language, 73% identified as heterosexual, 47% reported having a mental disability, none reported being veterans, 73% were female and 60% lived in Stockton.
 All potential responders were either consumers and/or family members of mental health consumers.